vikashask/MEAN-Interview-Question/Angular/interview-question.md

     Many directive can be used in a per DOM element.
     Directive don’t have View.

-### 14.We Already Use Angular 1, Why Do We Need An Angular 2?
+### We Already Use Angular 1, Why Do We Need An Angular 2?

 >Angular 2 is built for speed :
     It has faster initial loads.